Professor Laura King

 My first job post-PhD, in 2011, was as Postdoctoral Fellow at the Centre for the History of Medicine, University of Warwick, where I ran a public engagement project, Hiding in the Pub to Cutting the Cord?
 Fatherhood and Childbirth in Britain from the 1950s to the Present.

 I moved to Leeds in 2012, to take up a position as Arts Engaged Fellow (2012–2015), reflecting my growing interest in collaboration with partners and audiences beyond the campus.
-In 2015, I was appointed University Academic Fellow in the History of Health, Family and the Everyday, and in 2017 became Associate Professor in Modern British History, and in 2024, Professor in Collaborative History.
+In 2015, I was appointed University Academic Fellow in the History of Health, Family and the Everyday, and in 2017 became Associate Professor in Modern British History, and in 2024, Professor of Collaborative History.

 I am a Fellow of the Royal Historical Society, a Fellow of the Higher Education Academy, and a member of the Social History Society, Women's History Network and Oral History Society.
 I am also Deputy Director of History & Policy, and sit on the editorial board of the journal Genealogy.